What Is Fixed-Fee Crypto Tax Advising, Really?

 Choosing a tax advisor is about more than filing taxes; it’s about finding a partner.
 The way that partner charges can make a huge difference, especially with the complexities of crypto.
 While hourly billing is common, a fixed-fee model shifts the focus from counting minutes to achieving your financial goals.
 You agree on a price upfront for a specific scope of work, which encourages a collaborative relationship.
 This approach aligns your advisor’s incentives with yours—their goal is to deliver results efficiently, not to rack up billable hours.

-Predictable Costs, No Surprise Bills
+Enjoy Predictable Costs with No Surprise Bills

 The biggest headache with hourly billing is the uncertainty.
 You’re often hesitant to pick up the phone with a quick question, fearing an expensive invoice.
 A fixed-fee structure removes that anxiety.
 You know exactly what you’ll pay from the start, which makes financial planning much simpler.
 This predictability is invaluable for crypto investors, whose income can be volatile.
 Instead of a surprise bill during a down market, you have a set cost you’ve already budgeted for, allowing you to access expertise whenever you need it.